Masturbation May: Embracing Self Pleasure for Mental Health

-Apparently, this annual event started in 1995 in San Francisco as a response to the forced resignation of the then-Surgeon General Jocelyn Elders.
-She had suggested that masturbation should be included in the sex education curriculum as a means of preventing unwanted pregnancies and sexually transmitted infections.
+This annual event began in 1995 in San Francisco as a response to the forced resignation of then-Surgeon General Jocelyn Elders.
+Her bold suggestion to include masturbation in the sex education curriculum as a means of preventing unwanted pregnancies and sexually transmitted infections sparked a movement.
+Since then, Masturbation May has celebrated self pleasure and advocated for reducing the stigma around this natural practice.

-And this is one of the many reasons I am so passionate about advocating for holistic, healthy, pleasure practices.
+This is why I am so passionate about advocating for healthy, shame-free self pleasure practices.

-YOU deserve to know the full experience of pleasure in your body!
+Because YOU deserve to experience the full spectrum of pleasure and joy in your own body!

 Previous